ffac/site/README.md

 This repository contains the site information for the Freifunk Aachen Gluon firmware.

-This branch is compatible to: Gluon master
+This branch is compatible to: Gluon v2022.1.x
-As it needs gluons upstream package gluon-mesh-vpn-wireguard, it is incompatible to current 2021.1.x
+As it needs gluons upstream package gluon-mesh-vpn-wireguard, it is incompatible to prior releases

 This Version of our firmware is currently only used for our test server running at 01.wg-test.freifunk-aachen.de